ra1028/Alembic/README.md

 ---

 ## Introduction
-_Alembic_ is a functional JSON parser designed as the monad.
+_Alembic_ is library for provide functional JSON parsing and object-mapping that designed as monad.
 Monad is provide a benefit that you can express the lazy evaluated transformation such as map or filter.
 Besides, it's very scalable, because parseable value or class types are generic via protocol-oriented.
 Type-safe and fail-safe designs would be also helps your quick development.
-So, it's able to use more practically instead of [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON), [ObjectMapper](https://github.com/Hearst-DD/ObjectMapper) and any other JSON parsing libs.

 ---